 approximately 15 to 30 million men have been diagnosed at some point in their lives.
 Luckily, treatments for ed like shockwave therapy are just as abundant, offering men plenty of options to choose from.

 3. Healthy men don’t experience ED

 Yes, men who are in poor health are at higher risk of ED.
 However, achieving an erection is a complex process involving psychological impulses from the brain, adequate levels of the male sex hormone testosterone, a functioning nervous system, and adequate and healthy vascular tissue in the penis.

-Men with no medical conditions can still experience ED due to life stressors, medications, drinking, recreational drugs and other factors that impact this complex process.
+Men with no medical conditions can still experience psychosocial or psychological ED due to life stressors, medications, drinking, recreational drugs and other factors that impact this complex process.

 4. ED is permanent

 Many men may experience ED temporarily during certain periods of their life.
 As men grow older, the tissues in the vascular and nervous systems that play a part in erections, along with hormones, tend to decline.

 However, treating low hormones (testosterone) or repatterning the vascular tissue of the penis (shockwave therapy) to open up blood vessels, changing medications that may interfere with libido and erections, decreasing stress, increasing activity level, getting better sleep, losing weight, “retraining your brain,” and eating well can all improve and often completely treat erectile dysfunction.

 5. The only treatment option is the “little blue pill”

 Viagra (the little blue pill) has been a great treatment option for ED.
 However, not only are there many other medications available to treat ED in different ways, but there are also emerging treatments that are proving to be effective as well.
 Injectable therapy and low-intensity shock wave therapy are currently being used as treatment choices.